Rheola House: Restoration plans

 The long-term plan of the Rees family, pursued by their son Howard, has been to build houses on the area of industrial activity, which would provide the capital required to both restore the house and estate buildings, and establish leisure and tourism facilities.
 These facilities would then aim to provide the longer term income stream needed to provide a sustainable future for the buildings and parkland.
 Plans were first submitted in 2012, and the Market activities moved elsewhere and site clearance begun.
 The extensive consultation with numerous interested parties caused, in late 2013, a temporary period in which the firm was placed in administration.
 However planning permission was granted in late 2014, on the grounds that the building of 46 houses on the 10 ha industrial site, along with 100 log cabins and a leisure complex, constituted an 'enabling development', which would provide the resources for restoration and a sustainable future for the house and estate.

+With the previous proposals not eventually going ahead, in 2024 plans were made by development company, Brook Group, to create a 295-bed complex on the site with a boutique hotel and spa in the Rheola House building.
+A restaurant and farm shop would be created in the outbuildings.

+On the evening of 18 August 2026 the house was gutted by fire.
+On 27 August, 18- and 19-year-olds and a 17-year-old boy were charged with reckless arson endangering life.